 Many of these procedures can ease or resolve medical problems associated with obesity.
 Advanced Laparoscopic Surgery (ALS) results in reduced post-operative pain, fewer complications, shorter hospital stays and much quicker recovery times when compared to traditional open surgery.
 This technique has been proven in studies to reduce the risk of post-operative wound complications, including infections and incisional hernias.
-In ALS, Dr. Roller, Dr. Kwon, Dr. Mourot, and Dr. Bell use multiple small incisions (each usually 10mm or less).
+In ALS, Dr. Roller, Dr. Kwon, Dr. Mourot, Dr. Bell, and Dr. Dutton use multiple small incisions (each usually 10mm or less).
 The abdominal cavity is filled with gas (carbon dioxide) to provide the surgeon with visibility.
 A video camera is introduced through one of the small incisions, and the surgery is completed using long, skinny instruments to perform the operation while looking at video monitors.
 At the end of the operation, the tiny incisions are closed with dissolvable stitches.

 Procedures Performed Using The ALS Technique:

 - Laparoscopic adrenalectomy (Removal of the adrenal glands)